-- Factors that drive business value
+- Components that drive a business's value

-- Compounding effect of improvements over time
+- Compounding effect of small improvements in each component over time

 - Different types of business exits

 - Exit/sale/transition process

 - Sell the assets or sell the company?

 - Pre-sale restructuring

 - Tax planning

 - Maximising the after-tax sale proceeds

-Factors That Drive Business Value
+Components That Drive Business Value

-What Drives Business Value?
+What Drives Value?